-Minors are not allowed in a laboratory without written permission of Environmental Health and Safety (Environmental Health & Safety).
-Requests for permission must be provided in writing to EHS using the form in Appendix A. For questions and approval processing, contact EHS at 617-638-8830 at Boston University Medical Campus and 617-353-4094 at Charles River Campus.
+Minors are not allowed in a laboratory without written permission of Environmental Health and Safety (EHS).
+Requests for permission must be provided in writing to EHS using the form in Appendix A. For questions and approval processing, contact EHS at 617-638-8830, BUMC at 617-358-7840, and CRC at 617-353-4094.

 Minors must be supervised by a University faculty or staff member or student at all times in the laboratory.
 Supervising University faculty, staff, and students may be subject to the requirements of the POM Policy.

 Minors must be at least 15 years of age in order to be allowed access to laboratories with hazardous chemical, radioactive and biological materials for extended visits or for education-related reasons.